peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 * <code>NullPointerException</code> - The parameter <code>b</code> is null.

-* <code>OutOfMemoryError</code> - The exact result of the operation might be too big to fit in memory (or might require more than 2 gigabytes of memory to store).
+* <code>OutOfMemoryError</code> - The exact result of the operation might be too big to fit in system memory (or might require more than 2 gigabytes of system memory to store).

 ### Subtract